I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 I couldn’t explain it.
 There should have been a solid mountain right there.
 But it wasn’t.

 I gave up trying to figure it out.
 To hell with it.
-I was starting to get a headache.
+My head was starting to pound something fierce.
 It was simpler just to accept it.

 Frustrated and disgusted, I stood and kicked a fist sized rock into the tunnel.
 As the rock bounced across the unseen line and into the other side, for a brief moment, the air shimmered and tiny ripples spread in every direction.